tiendu/tiendu.github.io/src/content/blog/2022-12-26-bioinformatics-public-datasets-handbook.md

 > Finding the right dataset.

-This handbook focuses on where biological data comes from, how major repositories relate to each other, how to evaluate datasets before downloading them, and how to build reproducible workflows around public data.
+These notes cover where biological data comes from, how major repositories relate to each other, how to evaluate datasets before downloading them, and how to build reproducible workflows around public data.

 ---